sdjge/EE.js/README.md

 strata: vanillaComplementStratas, //*type of strata -- *Required if “ore” is present in the processing type*
 drop: {item: "minecraft:raw_iron",min: 1,max: 1,}, //*drops of ore block
 harvestLevel: "stone", //*tool levels need
-smallStorageBlock: true,//*I have no idea what it stands for 🥺
+smallStorageBlock: true,//*Is the recipe for storage cubes 4*4 or 9*9
 gemTemplate: 1, //*texure template
 toolProperties: { //*if has tool *If added, the following options are mandatory*
 damage: 9, // sword damage